Squares in London: Development of squares

 The making of residential squares fell into decline in the early 20th century, one of the last notable such squares having been designed by Edwin Lutyens for Hampstead Garden Suburb.
 Numerous squares were in danger of filling in for further building.
 This was banned by the London Squares Preservation Act 1931 (21 & 22 Geo.
 5. c. xciii).
 In the last quarter of the 20th century a fashion for making office squares developed, a trend led by the Broadgate development.
 Developers such as London Square, Berkeley Homes and Taylor Wimpey (in the first two instances through their London subsidiaries) have built and set aside land in more than one of their 21st century London developments to create those of the residential type.
 More broadly, mixed-use squares to give a focal area have become a resurgent planning design, reflected for instance in Times Square, Sutton and Canada Square, Canary Wharf.

 Viewings and events in private communal gardens

 Since 1998 many private squares (which term in that context takes in many other shapes of gardens between houses) temporarily open to the paying public: London's "Open Garden Squares Weekend", founded by Caroline Aldiss, takes place on the second weekend in June.
-The event is organised by the London Parks and Garden Trust.
+The event is organised by London Parks and Gardens.
 In 2013 over 200 gardens took part, including the garden of the prime minister at 10 Downing Street and the Gardens of HM Prison Wormwood Scrubs.
 Other events in keynote squares coincide such as a World Archaeology Festival, Gordon Square, Bloomsbury run by UCL Institute of Archaeology.

 The parks can be categorised as public garden squares, private garden squares or other squares.